badoo/techblog/README.md

 To run a local version of the blog you need to install Jekyll, which is a Ruby gem.
 If you are running Windows see this [blog post](http://www.madhur.co.in/blog/2011/09/01/runningjekyllwindows.html) for instructions on how to set it up.

-If you are on Mac OSX then run:
+If you are on Mac OSX then run the following command.
+It will take a few minutes to install.
 ```sh
 gem install jekyll
 ```
+After this just run `jekyll -v` to confirm it has installed correctly.
+If it hasn't then someone from the mobile web team will ~~begrudgingly~~ be happy to help you.

 Then from the root of the **techblog** directory run:
 ```sh